Jorenar/blog/2023-02-10-vla-usecases.md

 ---

-An earlier version of my [Pitfalls of VLA in C](/blog/vla-pitfalls) article contained an example of useful case of VLA, which I pulled out of it as I decided the two -- although I'd be overjoyed being presented with more -- cases where VLA are clearly useful, deserve their dedicated, if low effort, post.
+An earlier version of my [Pitfalls of VLA in C](/blog/vla-pitfalls) article contained an example of useful case of VLA, but since there are actually two of them (and I'd be overjoyed being presented with more), they deserve a dedicated, if low effort, post of their own.
 After all, those use-cases are the only reason why I compile with `-Wvla-larger-than=0` rather than more strict and reliable `-Wvla`.

 # Size check when passing to function